 been the subject of a discussion on the Crypto Collectors News Group,

-in which the method described here was suggested by Frode Weierud .
+in which the method described here was coined by Frode Weierud .

 and by Crypto Museum on a restored